derrickthomin/DJBB-Midi-Loopster/README.md

 # DJBB-Midi-Loopster

+!!!! - This is incomplete - !!!
+it will be updated soon

 The Midi Loopster is a MIDI 4x4 drum pad and midi looper based on the Raspberry Pi Pico.

 <img src="https://github.com/derrickthomin/DJBB-Midi-Loopster/assets/47721204/e1e61eba-2a83-49b6-9eee-5c55ebf01d13.jpg" width="400">